Pelvic Organ Prolapse

 Most cases of pelvic organ prolapse are mild and result in no symptoms.
 Such asymptomatic pelvic organ prolapse is when the organ has prolapsed but does not protrude in the vagina.
 The woman does not feel any different and does not experience any of the accompanying symptoms described below.

-When symptoms are severe, the woman will feel and see the prolapsed organ bulging into her vagina, sometimes outside of it.
+When symptoms are moderate to severe, the woman will feel and see the prolapsed organ bulging into her vagina, sometimes outside of it.
 In all cases of POP, the following symptoms may be experienced:

 Pelvic organ prolapse is diagnosed by a pelvic floor examination.